cander2/apix-ig/input/pagecontent/index.md

 - [Pharmaceutical Quality (Industry) IG](https://build.fhir.org/ig/HL7/uv-dx-pq/index.html)
 - [UMC IDMP Request and Publish API](https://build.fhir.org/ig/Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/index.html)

-The IG leverages `Bundle` (type `transaction`) for atomic submissions and `Task` for workflow coordination, suitable for company to company interactions, company to regulator interactions, and regulator to regulator interactions.
+This IG leverages `Bundle` (type `transaction`) for atomic submissions and `Task` for workflow coordination, suitable for company to company interactions, company to regulator interactions, and regulator to regulator interactions.

 ### Scope and Objective
 - **Scope**: This IG's focus is currently limited to regulated medicinal products and regulatory transactions related to ePI (a.k.a drug labeling) and PQI (a.k.a CMC) in FHIR compliant `.xml` or `.json`.
 Future scope expansions will include other regulated product types (e.g., veterinary, medical device, over the counter, natural health) and other regulatory content domains like adverse events (AEs) or Clinical Trial Applications/ Investigational New Drug Applications.